bfox9900/CAMEL99-FORTH/README.md

 do IF/ELSE/THEN , BEGIN/UNTIL etc.

-DSK1.START also pulls in DSK1.SYSTEMDTC to add the rest of the CORE words to the kernel which includes IF,ELSE,THEN,BEGIN,UNTIL,WHILE and REPEAT.
+DSK1.START also pulls in DSK1.SYSTEMDTC to add the rest of the CORE words to the kernel which includes IF,ELSE,THEN,BEGIN,UNTIL,WHILE, REPEAT and DO/LOOP.
 The file name is changed from DSK1.SYSTEM to clarify that one file is for the earlier ITC system and the SYSTEMDTC is for the DTC system.